redavmok/tafe/pyrdle/readme.md

 ### Installing

-* Download the program file to your desktop, and use the command 'python3 pyrdle.py' to run the game from a desktop.
+* Download the program file to your desktop

 ### Executing program

-* How to run the program
+* Run the below code in the below terminal to intiiate the game
-* Step-by-step bullets
 ```
-code blocks for commands
+python3 pyrdle.py
 ```

 ## Help